svprdga/Flutter-Compute-Sample/README.md

 You can learn the related article [here](https://davidserrano.io/why-you-should-use-flutter-compute-method-for-intensive-tasks).

-...or watch it on video format on [YouTube](https://youtu.be/hWGVlyi5Grg) or [Odysee](https://odysee.com/@svprdga:d/why-you-should-use-flutter-compute-method-for-intensive-tasks).
+...or watch it in video format on [YouTube](https://youtu.be/hWGVlyi5Grg) or [Odysee](https://odysee.com/@svprdga:d/why-you-should-use-flutter-compute-method-for-intensive-tasks).